facebookresearch/fastMRI/LIST_OF_PAPERS.md

 @InProceedings{Sriram_2020_CVPR,
-    author = {Sriram, Anuroop and Zbontar, Jure and Murrell, Tullie and Zitnick, C. Lawrence and Defazio, Aaron and Sodickson, Daniel K.}, title = {GrappaNet: Combining Parallel Imaging With Deep Learning for Multi-Coil MRI Reconstruction}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June},
+    author = {Sriram, Anuroop and Zbontar, Jure and Murrell, Tullie and Zitnick, C. Lawrence and Defazio, Aaron and Sodickson, Daniel K.}, title = {GrappaNet: Combining Parallel Imaging With Deep Learning for Multi-Coil MRI Reconstruction}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, month = {June},
+    pages={14303--14310},
     year = {2020}
 }
 ```